dennismarks/University-Portal/README.md

 #### Course Details

 Anonymous users also have the ability to view course details.
-If you navigate to a course page like [/course/csc309](http://localhost:3000/course/csc309), you will see various information about a course:
+If you navigate to a course page like [/course/CSC309H1](https://portal-course.herokuapp.com/course/CSC309H1), you will see various information about a course:

 - Description
+- Recommended Preparation
 - Prerequisites/Exclusions
 - Related Reddit threads
 - Course Resources (links to course websites and syllabi)